Your Summer Bucket Listby Elizabeth MacDonald

 - Get your toes in the sand.
 Pack the essentials and drive to the nearest beach.
-Show off freshly painted toes (non-toxic Piggy Paint keeps toes looking pretty!) while splashing in the waves, building sandcastles, and reapplying sunscreen.
-Invite friends or make a few there… Not within driving distance to the beach?
+Not within driving distance to the water?
 No worries, a sand box in the backyard set up next to a water table will create an afternoon of smiles!

-- Go camping… in the living room if it is unbearably hot outside.
-Camping is an inexpensive vacation that helps get the family back into nature.
+- Go camping.
+(In the living room if it is unbearably hot outside) Camping is an inexpensive vacation that helps get the family back into nature.
 Roast hot dogs, tell stories, walk through a stream, catch tadpoles, read bedtime stories by flashlight.
-If you cannot imagine sleeping under the stars (live a little – try it!!), unroll the sleeping bags, unplug the TV, grab board games, and recreate the camping experience inside!

-- Have a BBQ, with the sprinkler on… invite everyone to bring food and beverages, leave a tip jar to cover a house cleaner so you can sleep peacefully.
-Seriously.
-Isn’t this the greatest idea?
-Pick a weekend, invite all of your grown-up friends (and their children) and pull out the zipline and slip-n-slide.
-Enjoy some adult interaction, great food, and party until bedtime.
-You know everyone will throw some money toward your hostess/tip jar, especially because they’ll want you to host again!
+- Have a BBQ, with the sprinkler on.
+Invite everyone to bring food and beverages, leave a tip jar to cover a house cleaner so you can sleep peacefully.
+(You know everyone will throw some money toward your hostess/tip jar, especially because they’ll want you to host again.)

 - Make shapes out of the clouds during a picnic.
 Bring a kite and spend the entire day outside.
 Take this a step further and have the kids draw their cloud designs.

-- Make some homemade popsicles (sneak in some probiotics and chia seeds even some spinach).
-Pull out the blender and try a smoothie recipe.
-Pour it into popsicle molds and VOILA!
-Summer tastes delicious!
-Oh no, what to do with the left over smoothie that didn’t fit into the molds?
+- Make some homemade popsicles (sneak in some probiotics and chia seeds with some spinach).
+What to do with the left over smoothie that didn’t fit into the kid's popsicle molds?
 Add an adult beverage, reblend, and freeze as ice cubes – or adult popsicles!
 (Make sure to label which are kid-friendly!)

-- Unplug the TV (at least for a day… a week if you dare) and PLAY PLAY PLAY PLAY!!!
+- Unplug the TV and PLAY PLAY PLAY PLAY!!!
 When you run out of energy, read.
 Open a real book and read to yourself, to your kids, on the floor, outside, in the car, it doesn’t matter.